symfony/symfony-docs/cookbook/form/form_customization.rst

 What are Form Themes?
 ---------------------

-Symfony uses form fragments - a small piece of a template that renders just one part of a form - to render every part of a form - - field labels, errors, ``input`` text fields, ``select`` tags, etc
+Symfony2 uses form fragments - a small piece of a template that renders just one part of a form - to render every part of a form - - field labels, errors, ``input`` text fields, ``select`` tags, etc